May 11: Our Lady of Aparecida, Patroness of Brazil

 The fisherman cast his net into the water again.
 When he pulled it into his boat, he found that this time it held a roundish piece of wood – the head from the very same statue.
 He picked up both pieces and found that they fitted perfectly together.

-The next day they fastened the head to the body of the statue, cleaned it, and one of them set it up in his humble dwelling.
+The next day they fastened the head to the body of the statue, cleaned it, and found it was a black version of Our Lady of the Immaculate Conception.
+One of them set it up in his humble dwelling.
 The story of the statue and the immense catch of fish spread and every evening people came to pay homage to the Blessed Virgin.
 They gave it the name Aparecida, “She who appeared.”
 Soon a little chapel was erected – the crowds were too big for the humble cottage; then a larger chapel was built.
 Our Lady well repaid those who honored her, for numerous cures and even extraordinary miracles took place at her shrine.

 In 1846, work began on the construction of a new church, completed in 1888, and the statue was transferred to it.
-In 1904 by order of the Holy Father, the image was solemnly crowned.
+On the Feast of the Immaculate Conception, in 1904, by order of the Holy Father St. Pope Pius X, the image was solemnly crowned.
+This was done to commemorate the 50th anniversary of the proclamation of the dogma of the Immaculate Conception.
 In 1909 the church was raised to the level of a minor basilica; in 1930 Pope Pius XI promoted it to a Basilica and officially declared Our Lady of Aparecida the Patroness of Brazil.

 Our Lady of Aparecida has been specifically targeted on several occasions by the Protestants in Brazil, as on May 16, 1978, a Protestant attempted to steal the statue, taking it from its niche and casting it on the ground when he was stopped by guards and parishioners.
 Since the statue is made of clay, it was smashed into many pieces and took a great effort on the part of talented artisans to repair.